CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/Concepts/working-with/concurrency/semaphores/what-is-a-semaphore.md

 ### Queuing Semaphore

 A [Queuing Semaphore] refers to a semaphore that queues when attempting to acquire a semaphore that has reached its concurrency limit.
 It will join the queue with the [Priority] specified in the [QueueSettings] and wait to enter the semaphore when it has reached the front of the queue and there is space inside.
+The queue functions as a [QueueWithPriority].
+See [QueueWithPriority] or [QueueSettings] for more information.

 If an execution spends more time in the queue than the [QueueTimeout] specified in the [QueueSettings], it will exit the queue and throw a [SemaphoreCouldNotBeAcquiredException] with the [Queued] property set to `true` to indicate that it attempted to queue.